Games on Endogenous Networks

-One consequence of Lemma \ref{lem:cliqueaction} is that welfare is higher in larger cliques only if spillovers are sufficiently strong.
-For any $\alpha < 1$, the denominator in \eqref{eq:welfare} contains a higher power of $|C|$ than the numerator.
-Holding private incentives fixed, this means that utility declines if the clique becomes large enough.
-In the case with $\alpha = 1$, equation \eqref{eq:welfare} gives

-If $|C|$ gets larger without significantly affecting the average private incentive $\overline{b}_C$, this payoff increases: the first factor is proportional to $|C|$, and the second factor approaches $\overline{b}_C^2$.

 Our first proposition characterizes conditions under which the empty graph is part of a pairwise stable outcome.
 Note that if $G$ is empty, the unique equilibrium actions are $s_i = b_i$ for each player $i$.
-In the following results, we always assume players are ordered so that $b_1 \leq b_2 \leq \cdots \leq b_n$, and we write $\overline{b} = \frac{1}{n} \sum_{i=1}^n b_i$ for the average private incentive.
+In the following results, we always assume players are ordered so that $b_1 \leq b_2 \leq \cdots \leq b_n$.